At Banco Popular, safeguarding customer trust and maintaining operational resilience are strategic imperatives.

 Risk Appetite Framework

-The Risk Appetite Framework includes:
+The RAF includes:

-Defined limits by risk type.
+Risk-specific limits by risk type.

-Dashboards to support decision-making.
+Dashboards for decision-making.

 Integrated Risk Management